aref-lazrek/Arabic-Currency-Symbol-Magento-2/README.md

 Download ZIP Archive
 Put extracted files in app folder of your Magento 2 root directory : app/code/Aref/ArabicCurrency

+in Aref\ArabicCurrency\Observer\CurrencyDisplayOptions.php the currency code is Saudia Ryal SAR change it to your currency

 If your not in developer mode you need to run these commands:

 php bin/magento setup:upgrade